Alfresco/docs-alfresco/governance-services/latest/upgrade/index.md

 1. Ensure your current production environment is running a version that is supported for upgrading.

-2. Download Alfresco Content Services 23.x and the Governance Services Distribution ZIP from [Hyland Community](https://community.hyland.com/){:target="_blank"}.
+2. Download Alfresco Content Services 23.x and the compatible Governance Services Distribution ZIP from [Hyland Community](https://community.hyland.com/){:target="_blank"}.

 3. Upgrade to Alfresco Content Services.